collective-soundworks/soundworks/README.md

       src.connect(audioContext.destination);
       src.start(audioContext.currentTime);

-      // Since the performance does not end before the player disconnects, this module does not call the .done() method.
+      // Since the performance does not end before the client disconnects, this module does not call the .done() method.
     });
   }